shapeshed/shapeshed.com/content/posts/prevent_your_ssh_connection_from_freezing.md

-{
-  "title": "Prevent your SSH connection from freezing", "date": "2008-06-11T00:00:00+01:00",
++++
+date = "2008-06-11T00:00:00+01:00"
-  "description": "Recently I was finding that my SSH connection to a Media Temple (dv) Centos 5 server was freezing.
+description = "Recently I was finding that my SSH connection to a Media Temple (dv) Centos 5 server was freezing.
 Creating a local config file fixed it.
-For anyone else suffering the same problem here's how to do it. ", "tags": [
+For anyone else suffering the same problem here's how to do it. " tags = ["Media Temple", "Linux"] title = "Prevent your SSH connection from freezing"

-    "Media Temple",
-    "Linux"
-  ]
-}
++++

 ## The Issue